amirna2/chess-2-music/docs/layer3b_implementation.md

 Layer 3b generates **emotional gesture moments** that punctuate the musical narrative.
 This document specifies a **unified blueprint architecture** where all gesture archetypes (BLUNDER, BRILLIANT, TIME_PRESSURE, etc.) share the same synthesis pipeline and differ only in configuration parameters.

 This architecture **mirrors** the existing `synth_composer/patterns/` system used for Layer 2.

+### Architecture Update (2025-10-07)

+**IMPORTANT:** `GestureSynthesizer` is designed as a **HIGH-LEVEL wrapper** around the existing `synth_engine.SubtractiveSynth`, similar to how `synth_composer/core/synthesizer.NoteSynthesizer` wraps it for Layer 2.

+**Key principle:** Reuse `SubtractiveSynth` for all low-level DSP primitives (oscillators, filters, envelopes) to:
+- ✅ Avoid code duplication
+- ✅ Inherit all click-prevention and anti-aliasing benefits
+- ✅ Maintain architectural consistency
+- ✅ Leverage existing tested synthesis engine

+**See also:** `docs/synth_engine_enhancements.md` for required primitives that need to be added to `SubtractiveSynth` to support gesture synthesis.

 ---